Assistance Programs

 Implementation

-Phase 1: Beginning February 20, 2024, households will have the ability to lock and unlock their cards via the ConnectEBT mobile application (available on the: Google Play Store and Apple App Store).
+Households have the ability to lock and unlock their cards via the ConnectEBT mobile application (available on the: Google Play Store or Apple App Store).
 Cardholders must have a ConnectEBT account.
 If they have not already created an account, they can set one up using the mobile app.
 The cardholder must have activated their EBT card to access the lock/unlock feature.
 On the ConnectEBT mobile app home screen, a radio button will allow the cardholder to lock or unlock the card with one click.
-During this initial phase of the card lock rollout, the only option available to households will be to completely lock the card, preventing purchases, balance inquiries and most other transactions until the card is unlocked.
-Cardholders will receive an email immediately upon locking or unlocking their card, confirming the action they took.

-Phase 3: An additional, and separate, locking feature to both the mobile application and the web-based client portal will be available, allowing households the option to lock their card for out-of-state transactions.
+There is an additional, and separate, locking feature to both the mobile application and the web-based client portal available, allowing households the option to lock their card for out-of-state transactions.
 Selecting this option will block all out-of-state transactions but continue to allow in-state transactions.
-Phase 3 is also expected to be completed within three months of phase 1.

 New Cards

-When a new card is ordered, the system does not retain the locked status of the previous card and all new cards are issued unlocked.
+When a new card is ordered, the system does not retain the locked status of the previous card, and all new cards are issued unlocked.
 Households will therefore need to relock any new cards they receive.
-OTDA advises districts to inform households that whenever a new card is ordered, it is delivered unlocked, regardless of whether the prior card was locked or not.
-If the cardholder would like the new card locked, they must lock it.
-Households should be encouraged to lock their new cards immediately after selecting a Personal Identification Number (PIN).
+Households are encouraged to lock their new cards immediately after selecting a Personal Identification Number (PIN).
 The EBT card carrier, included in new card mailings, will contain information about the card lock feature.

 Transaction Types